wigging/wigging.github.io/posts/flask/ajax.md

 ---
-title: Update page with Ajax
+title: Update page with Ajax and Flask
 date: February 4, 2023
 ---